 One of the early critics, Harold Weisberg, questioned the FBI’s identification on other grounds.
 He pointed out that certain features of the shirt in the photograph matched the shirt Oswald was wearing when he was arrested: both shirts were torn, the top two or three buttons were undone, and other buttons were missing; see Harold Weisberg, Whitewash II, self–published, 1966, p.250.
 For the distinguishing features of Oswald’s shirt, see Warren Commission Hearings, vol.21, pp.467–70.

-Against Weisberg, it was pointed out Oswald’s shirt had a different pattern to the shirt in Altgens’s black–and–white photograph, which has a noticeable check pattern: medium–toned squares surrounded by distinct light and dark horizontal and vertical stripes.
+Against Weisberg, it was pointed out that Oswald’s shirt had a different pattern to the shirt in Altgens’s black–and–white photograph, which has a noticeable check pattern (‘plaid’, in US English): medium–toned squares surrounded by distinct light and dark horizontal and vertical stripes.
 Oswald’s shirt did not have a check pattern, but was a solid mid–brown with thin horizontal and vertical gold flecks.

 The question is complicated by the fact that Oswald may have changed his shirt between the assassination and his arrest; see Warren Report, p.622 and Handwritten notes of Captain J.W.
 Fritz’s interview of Oswald, p.7.
 Even if Oswald had changed his shirt, his original shirt would have been similar to the shirt he was wearing when arrested.
 Two witnesses mention a brown colour but no pattern (Linnie Mae Randle: Warren Commission Hearings, vol.2, p.250; Marrion Baker: Warren Commission Hearings, vol.3, p.257).